pd-rs/crankstart/README.md

 Should launch the simulator and load in the hello_world sample.

-If you have a device attached to your Mac,
+If you have a device attached to your desktop,

-    crank build --release --example hello_world --device
+    crank run --release --example hello_world --device

-Should load but not launch the hello_world sample on the device.
+Should launch the hello_world sample on the device.

 For the sprite_game example one needs to copy the images folder from `"PlaydateSDK/C_API/Examples/Sprite Game/Source/images"` to `"sprite_game_images"`.